jacobfgoldberg/jacobfgoldberg.github.io/index.md

 # <center>Welcome to Jacob Goldberg's CS499 ePortfolio</center>
 ### <center>Computer Science Capstone Project</center>
-<center>Here you can find the artifact I chose to use as the base for my project and the enhancements I've made to it using the skills I've acquired throughout my time in the SNHU Computer Science program.</center>
+Here you can find the artifact I chose to use as the base for my project and the enhancements I've made to it using the skills I've acquired throughout my time in the SNHU Computer Science program.

 ### Professional Self-Assessment